Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Distributional results under heteroscedasticity

-By \autoref{prop_pb_naive_fail}, for increasing $n$, the distance between the true distribution function of the studentized projection estimator $T_n(X_0)$ and that of the naive bootstrap approximation $T_{n,naive}^*(X_0)$ does not converge to zero at any point on the real line, but rather behaves as a randomly drawn number in $(-1,0)$ or $(0,1)$ at each $y\in\mathbb{R}$.
-A similar bias issue, though, does not arise with standard applications of PB to regular finite-dimensional linear regression models (cf.~\cite{free81}).
-A way to envision the bias of the naive bootstrap in FLRMs is as follows.
-From the proof of \autoref{prop_pb_naive_fail} and due to a construction bias, quantiles from the naive bootstrap approximation $T_{n,naive}^*(X_0)$ in \eqref{eq_SnStarCheck} are shifted from those of a valid bootstrap approximation $T_{n,\hat{s}}^*(X_0)$ in \eqref{eq_SnHatStar} by a random contribution, say $B_n$, that depends on the original data but not the bootstrap sample; in large samples, this bias amount $B_n\approx T_{n,naive}^*(X_0)-T_{n,\hat{s}}^*(X_0)$ acts like a draw from a normal distribution with mean 0 and variance
+A take-away from \autoref{prop_pb_naive_fail} is that the naive bootstrap can fail with simple regressor structures, such as Gaussian $X$ (i.e., $\xi=1$ above), though Condition~(b) of \autoref{eg1} serves to accommodate a larger class of regressor distributions with potential dependence among FPCs.
+That is, the distance between the true distribution of the target statistic $T_n(X_0)$ and that of the naive bootstrap approximation $T_{n,naive}^*(X_0)$ can have a random limit and may not converge to zero at any point on the real line.
+This aspect arises due to an extra construction bias created in the naive bootstrap definition of $\hat{\beta}_{h_n,naive}^*$ under heteroscedasticity, which may be explained as follows.
+From the proof of \autoref{prop_pb_naive_fail}, quantiles from the naive bootstrap approximation $T_{n,naive}^*(X_0)$ in \eqref{eq_SnStarCheck} are shifted from those of a valid bootstrap approximation $T_{n,\hat{s}}^*(X_0)$ in \eqref{eq_SnHatStar} by a random contribution, say $B_n$, that depends on the original data but not the bootstrap sample; in large samples, this bias amount $B_n\approx T_{n,naive}^*(X_0)-T_{n,\hat{s}}^*(X_0)$ acts like a draw from a mean-zero normal distribution having a variance

-where $\tau \equiv \lim_{n\to\infty} h_n/g_n \geq 1$ and so is non-ignorable if $\tau>1$.
-See the supplement \cite{supp} for more details.
-This bias behavior can also be observed practically. \autoref{fig_PBfail_cons} contains a numerical illustration based on 1000 experiments generated from an FLRM with regressor $X$ and error $\e$ as described in \autoref{prop_pb_naive_fail}.
-We examine the resulting distribution of the construction bias $B_n$ in the naive approach when $h_n/g_n > 1$. \autoref{fig_PBfail_cons} shows the distribution of this term $B_n$ is remarkably different from zero in small samples, even when $h_n = g_n + 1$.
-The bias $B_n$ is non-ignorable and becomes quite influential as the ratio $h_n/g_n$ becomes larger.
-The latter observation matches the theoretical result in \eqref{eq_consbias_limvar}, underling \autoref{prop_pb_naive_fail}, in that the distributional spread of bias $B_n$ is greater as the ratio $ h_n/g_n$ increases.
-Further simulation results in \autoref{ssec_4_1} indicate that naive bootstrap intervals also tend to over-cover.
+{that is non-zero when the ratio $\tau$ from \eqref{eq_ratio_hg} exceeds 1}.
+This bias behavior can also be observed practically. \autoref{fig_PBfail_cons} contains a numerical illustration based on 1000 experiments generated from a FLRM with regressor $X$ and error $\e$ as described in \autoref{prop_pb_naive_fail}.
+We examine the resulting distribution of the construction bias $B_n$ in the naive approach when $h_n/g_n > 1$. \autoref{fig_PBfail_cons} shows the distribution of this term $B_n$ is quite different from zero as the ratio $h_n/g_n$ increases, even when $h_n = g_n + 1$, so that this bias $B_n$ is non-ignorable.
+The latter observation matches the theoretical result in \eqref{eq_consbias_limvar}, underling \autoref{prop_pb_naive_fail}.